 And another important point to keep in mind: Cost of living is cheaper in a lot of these places, which means more money to spend on cool experiences!

-Go on weekend Colorado hikes like Cecilia or become part of Cleveland’s nonprofit scene like Chris by applying to McKinsey’s Business Analyst positions in Pittsburgh, Cleveland, and Detroit as well as Business Analyst Internships and Sophomore Diversity Leadership Internships now.
+Go on weekend Colorado hikes like Cecilia or become part of Cleveland’s nonprofit scene like Chris by applying to McKinsey’s open positions.